-Aside from that, there is the option to hand over a phone number for two factor authentication if you want additional security, but this isn’t required.
+Aside from that, there is the option to hand over a phone number for two factor authentication if users want additional security, but this isn’t required.

-A QR code will then appear on your device, which you hold up to the camera for it to scan.
-Then, Wyze is ready for use.
+A QR code will then appear, which is held up to the camera for it to scan.

 Mounting requires attaching a circular shaped magnet to the bottom of the base and a ring shaped sticker is then attached to the circular magnet.
 Two screws and two wall brackets are included, which can be used to mount the camera to the wall.